Final FEL Benefit Review

 Annual indexing

-On January 1, every year, the WSIB indexes ongoing FEL benefits, including locked-in FEL benefits, by applying the indexing factor to the amount payable, see 18-01-14, Annual Indexing.
+On January 1, every year, the WSIB indexes ongoing FEL benefits, including locked-in FEL benefits, by applying the indexing factor to the amount payable, refer to 18-01-14, Annual Indexing.

 Application date